acend/container-basics-training/content/en/docs/09/_index.md

 ```
 {{% /onlyWhen %}}

-If you access either container you should be able to resolve the other container's address with its container name.
+If you access either container, you should be able to resolve the other container's address with its container name.

 Execute an interactive `bash` shell on the mariadb container.